-Canadian cellist Julien Siino started the cello at age four with Morag Northey and then entered the class of Leslie Snider at the Quebec Conservatory of Music.
+Featured in CBC Music’s “30 Classical Under 30”, Canadian cellist Julien Siino started the cello at age four with Morag Northey and then entered the class of Leslie Snider at the Quebec Conservatory of Music.
 He continued his musical studies in Europe at the Koninklijk Conservatorium Den Haag (Holland Scholarship) and the Conservatoire national supérieur de musique et de danse de Paris, where his main teachers have been Michel Strauss, Jan-Ype Nota, Guillaume Paoletti and Bruno Cocset.
-While attending several summer festivals and master classes, he has worked with many other great musicians such as Raphael Wallfisch, Philippe Muller, Julian Steckel, Lluis Claret, Roel Dieltiens, Daniel Müller-Schott, Antonio Meneses, Xavier Phillips, Emmanuelle Bertrand, Blair Lofgren, David Hetherington, Benoit Loiselle, Claudio Bohorquez, Deborah Pae, Joseph Johnson, Christian Pierre La Marca, Aurélien Sabouret and Cyrille Lacrouts.
+While attending several summer festivals and master classes, he has worked with many other great musicians such as Raphael Wallfisch, Philippe Muller, Julian Steckel, Claudio Bohorquez, Lluis Claret, Roel Dieltiens, Daniel Müller-Schott, Antonio Meneses, Xavier Phillips, Emmanuelle Bertrand, Blair Lofgren, David Hetherington, Benoit Loiselle, Deborah Pae, Joseph Johnson, Jan Ickert, Christian-Pierre La Marca, Aurélien Sabouret and Cyrille Lacrouts.

 He plays on a cello made in Paris by Auguste Sébastien Bernardel in 1838 with a bow by Victor François Fétique generously loaned to him by Canimex Inc. He has also been awarded various scholarships by organisations and festivals such as the Orford Academy, the Liechtenstein Musikakademie, the Conseil des arts et lettres du Québec, the Jeunesses musicales du Canada, the Canada Council for the Arts, the Fondation Meyer and Canimex Inc.